anabmartins/LocalStorage/README.md

 # LocalStorage
-Using local storage with JS
+Login page using local storage with JS